oymotion/gForceSDKArduino/README.md

 connect to gForce armband and read gForce armband data such as gestures and quaternions.

-A gForce Embedded Suite hardware includes a gForce armband and a gForceJoint.
+A gForce Embedded Suite includes a gForce armband and a gForceJoint.
-The gForceJoint is a hardware module that bridges the gForce armband over BLE
-to the Arduino board over UART.
+The gForceJoint is a hardware module that bridges the gForce armband over BLE to the Arduino board over UART.

 ## Usage